raspberrypilearning/decision-tree/en/step_4.md

 ---
 Any of the following questions would give the correct category for every dinosaur:

-- Is it shorter than 26 metres?
+- Was it shorter than 26 metres?
-- Is it a carnivore?
+- Was it a carnivore?
 - Did it live in Europe?

 --- /collapse ---